IreneRA/TripleTen-LatAm/README.md

-# Projects
+# Practicum
-Projects made in Data Scientist course
+Projects made in the Data Scientist course in Practicum